Baryogenesis: Relation to Big Bang nucleosynthesis

 for bosons and fermions with g_{i} and g_{j} degrees of freedom at temperatures T_{i} and T_{j} respectively.
 At the present epoch, s = 7.04 n_{γ}.

 Other models

 B-meson decay

 Another possible explanation for the cause of baryogenesis is the decay reaction of B-mesogenesis.
 This phenomenon suggests that in the early universe, particles such as the B-meson decay into a visible Standard Model baryon as well as a dark antibaryon that is invisible to current observation techniques.

-Asymmetric Dark Matter
+Asymmetric dark matter

 The asymmetric dark matter proposal investigates mechanisms that would explain the abundance of dark matter but lack of dark antimatter as the consequence of the same effect as would explain baryogenesis.